Ontario Highway 69

 King's Highway 69, commonly referred to as Highway 69, is a provincially maintained north–south highway in the central portion of the Canadian province of Ontario.
 In conjunction with Highway 400, it links Toronto with the city of Greater Sudbury at Highway 17, via Parry Sound.
 It is part of the Trans-Canada Highway and the National Highway System.
-From its southern terminus of Highway 559 at Carling, Highway 69 begins as Highway 400 narrows from a four-laned freeway to a two lane highway.
-It travels northerly for approximately 68 km to south of the French River before widening back to a divided four lane freeway for approximately 64 km into Sudbury.
-The final 6 km of the route, connecting to Highway 17, is a five lane arterial road that will be converted to freeway as the final phase of the four-laning.
+From its southern terminus of Highway 559 at Carling, Highway 69 begins as Highway 400 narrows from a four-lane freeway to a two-lane highway.
+It travels northerly for approximately 68 km to south of the French River, before widening back to a divided, four-lane freeway for approximately 64 km into Sudbury.
+The final 6 km of the route, connecting to Highway 17, is a five-lane arterial road that will be converted to freeway as the final phase of the four-laning.

 Highway 69 was first designated in 1936 when the Department of Highways (DHO) assumed the Rama Road between Atherley and Washago.
 This short route was extended the following year when the DHO merged with the Department of Northern Development and expanded the King's Highway network north of the Severn River.
 By the beginning of World War II, the route reached as far north as Britt; a separate segment connected the town of Burwash with Sudbury.
 However, the rationing of labour and materials due to the war effort resulted in these two sections remaining separated until the mid-1950s.
 In 1976, several reroutings and renumbering took place in the Muskoka area.
 As a result, the portion of Highway 69 between Brechin and Foot's Bay was renumbered as Highway 169, while the entirety of Highway 103 between Coldwater and Foot's Bay was renumbered as Highway 69.

 Between 1956 and 1979, Highway 69 extended through and north of Sudbury.
 Until some point between 1974 and 1977, it reached as far north as Capreol, after which it was truncated at Hanmer.
 By 1980, the northern terminus had shifted to the Southwest Bypass, onto which Highway 17 was rerouted in 1995.
 Throughout the 1990s and 2000s, Highway 400 was gradually pushed north to its current terminus by twinning Highway 69, gradually truncating its length.
-A commitment to complete four-laning to Sudbury has been made by all three major provincial political parties in Ontario since 1991, but as of 2022 there remains 70 km of two lane highway still to be constructed.
+A commitment to complete four-laning to Sudbury has been made by all three major provincial political parties in Ontario since 1991, but as of 2022, there remains 70 km of two lane highway still to be constructed.
 Various former alignments of Highway 69 remain in use as directional carriageways of Highway 400 or as local roads.
 The highway forms part of the Georgian Bay Route of the Trans-Canada Highway, which continues south along Highway 400.

+The speed limit is 110 km/h for the freeway portion of the route and 90 km/h for the undivided portion except through Pointe au Baril, where the speed limit is 70 km/h.
+The route is patrolled by the Ontario Provincial Police (OPP) and maintained by the Ministry of Transportation of Ontario (MTO).